carpentries-incubator/logistic-regression-public-health/_episodes/02-introLogistic.md

 objectives:
   - "Identify questions that can be addressed with a logistic regression model."
   - "Describe the components that are involved in logistic regression."
-  - "Formulate the model equation in terms of the log odds and in terms of the probability of success."
+  - "Formulate the model equation in terms of the log odds."
+  - "Formulate the model equation in terms of the probability of success."
 keypoints:
 questions:
 teaching: 10